WEEE-Open/peracotta/README.md

 Fan icons created by <a href="https://www.flaticon.com/free-icons/fan" title="fan icons">juicy_fish</a> - Flaticon
 <a href="https://www.flaticon.com/free-icons/more" title="more icons">More icons created by Kirill Kazachek - Flaticon</a><br>
 Down arrow icons created by <a href="https://www.flaticon.com/free-icons/down-arrow" title="down arrow icons">Freepik - Flaticon</a>

+## Improving Peracotta

+### Publishing new versions

+The github workflows are already setup to automatically publish to PyPi each time a new tag is created; feel free to use `master` as a development branch.
+When you're ready, bump the version number in `constants.py` and then create a new tag + release named `v{VERSION}`.